 The steel valve stems on tubes are generally longer than on a tubeless tire.
 Partly so that they will work with multiple applications.

-This leaves them vulnerable to breakage when riding in mud or from hitting ruts.
+This leaves them vulnerable to breakage when riding in mud or hitting ruts.

 Farm tractors and forestry equipment, such as skidders, often use inner tubes.
 They often use an impact-resistant valve stem protector made from steel to solve the valve stem breakage issue on these machines.

 Moderately sized all-terrain ATV tires are relatively cheap.
-If you’re trying to fix a leaking stock tire, you’re likely better off by just getting a set of new, similar-sized tires instead of tubes.
+If you’re trying to fix a leaking stock tire, you’re likely better off getting a set of new, similar-sized tires instead of tubes.

 The overall result will be much better.
-As a bonus, you get fresh new rubber and grippy threads, all for just a few dollars more than the cost of a set of tubes.
+As a bonus, you get fresh new rubber and grippy threads, all for just a few dollars more than a set of tubes.

 You can get a decent ATV tire for around $40 to $50.
 Tubes are typically $20 to $30.
 New tires will cost you a bit more than tubes, but the result is many times better.

-In this post, we are comparing the price of different types and sizes of ATV tires.
+In this post, we compare the price of different types and sizes of ATV tires.

 Some leaks are harder to find and repair.
-A common problem people have with tubeless tires is that it keeps leaking air on the bead.
-It may be tempting to give in and get a set of inner tubes in situations like this.
+A common issue with tubeless tires is that it keeps leaking in the bead area.
+In such situations, you might feel like giving up and just getting inner tubes instead.

 But is it ok to install tubes to fix a leaking ATV tire?

-Yes, you can install tubes in ATV tires, as long as you can live with the downsides, such as the risk of valve stem breakage and having to ride at a higher tire pressure.
+Yes, you can install tubes in ATV tires if you understand and accept the downsides, such as the risk of valve stem breakage and having to ride at a higher tire pressure.

 But for most ATV riding applications, it is generally not an alternative we recommend.
 For fixing flats and leaks, there are much better alternatives.

-The valve stem on tubeless tires often has a bigger diameter than the valve stem on tubes.
+The valve stems on tubeless tires often has a bigger diameter than on tubes.
 If you leave this gap, exposed sand and debris will soon find their way to the inside of the tire, causing leaks.

-When considering tubes as an alternative to fix a tire leak, it’s a good idea to install the tube and patch the hole.
+When considering tubes as an alternative to fixing a tire leak, don’t forget to patch the hole in the tire regardless.
 Otherwise, you risk dirt getting inside the tire through the tear or hole.

-A tubeless ATV stays inflated because the pressurized air inside the tire pushes the tire walls out against the wheel’s bead, creating an airtight seal.
+A tubeless ATV stays inflated because the pressure inside the tire pushes the tire sidewalls out against the wheel’s bead, creating an airtight seal.

 ATV tires often use low tire pressure for better off-road traction.
-If tire pressure is dropped too low, the seal may become weak, and the air starts seeping out of the tire.
+If tire pressure is too low, the seal may weaken, and the air starts seeping out of the tire.

 If you have ever watched a tire being installed to a rim, you may have heard the distinct popping sound when the tire seats to the rim.

-Inside the rim, there is a small bump close to the tire bead.
-This bump goes all around the rim, one on each side.
+On the inside of the rim, there is a little ridge near the edge of the tire, also known as the bead.
+This ridge extends around the entire rim, with one on each side.

 When inflating the tire, it will pop over this bump before it rests against the inside of the bead flange.

-Many believe that this bump keeps the tire inflated, but that is only half true.
-The bumps’ main purpose is to prevent the tire from sliding sideways when cornering at high speeds or riding sideways on steep slopes.
+Many believe this bump keeps the tire inflated, but that is only half true.
+The bumps’ primary purpose is to prevent the tire from sliding sideways when cornering at high speeds or riding across slopes.

 This prevents the tire from deflating suddenly from a sharp turn or sideways impact.
 But for the tire to seal completely, you need a certain level of air pressure inside the tire.